Quest for the Unicorn

-Version 2.1.2 was the last version released for DOS sometime in the mid 90s and was released on one of my websites.
+- Version 2.1.2 was the last version released for DOS sometime in the mid 90s and was released on the Internet.

-Version 5.0 is still under active maintenance but now exists for Linux/Unix systems only (Cygwin on Windows also works).
-This version had been ported to c and therefore much easier to work with than prior versions.
+- Version 5.0 started a branch of maintenance exclusive for Linux/Unix systems (Cygwin on Windows also worked).
+This version was ported to C and therefore was much easier to work with than prior versions.